-The student participation rate on the 2023 CAASPP (ELA and math) and the 2023 ELPAC is above 95%.
+The student participation rate on the 2023 ELPAC is well above 95%.
+The student participation rate for the CAASPP is also above 95% at all schools, with the exception of Leona Valley, which housed the LTIS program.
 The CA Dashboard also includes local indicators including Teachers, Instruction Materials, Facilities; Implementation of Academic Standards; Parent and Family Engagement; Local Climate Survey; and Access to a Broad Course of Study.
 All local indicators are at a Standard Met status.